 The Mohrs had opened Like-Nu Dry Cleaners the previous February just west of the Huenerberg gas station at the northwest corner of Dover and Fulton streets.

-The Mohrs did not build the addition and sold to Louise Schewe, who for years had operated the American House and a popular tavern, Puggy’s, with her husband, Leo, for $9,000 in July 1947 (Deeds, Volume 114, Page 199).
+The Mohrs sold the Water Street building to Louise Schewe, who for years had operated the American House and a popular tavern, Puggy’s, with her husband, Leo, for $9,000 in July 1947 (Deeds, Volume 114, Page 199).

 Princeton Times-Republic, August 21, 1947 – “Don Heffernan of Berlin has leased the old library building, now owned by Mr. and Mrs. Leo Schewe, and plans to occupy it with a dairy bar, which will be opened within a week or so.”